Ropticus/Suilder-docs/docs/general/builder.md

     You can inherit the builder to add more methods, and override any existing method.

 ## Alias objects
-**Alias objects** implements the interface `IAlias`, and is both the table and his alias.
+**Alias objects** implements the `IAlias` interface, and is both the table and his alias.
 With an alias you can create an `IColumn` instance that contains the column name:
 ```csharp
 // Create an alias
 IAlias person = sql.Alias("person");